seanpm2001/book-of-examples/diff/index.md

 git config difftool.rocdiff.cmd "<full_path_to_rocdiff_dir>/rocdiff \$LOCAL \$REMOTE"
 ```

-Adding the `--global` fiag applies these changes globally, and the configured `difftool` could be utilized in any `git` repository on the same host.
+Adding the `--global` flag applies these changes globally, and the configured `difftool` could be utilized in any `git` repository on the same host.

 ```bash
 $ git difftool